MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 .. image:: {static}/images/blog/0005/demo-katana-04.png
     :alt: Katana Interface screenshot:SceneGraph instances.

+.. block-info:: Instances preview in the Viewer

+    Since **Katana 4.5**, it is now possible to view instances in the Viewer.
+    You need to set instance-source location ``type`` to ``instance source`` *(more on that below)* and make sure the instance-sources and the instances are set to be viewed in the Viewer.

+    Be careful thought, as if your instance-sources are heavy meshes, you might end-up with an unresponsive Viewer.

+    More details `in this video <https://youtu.be/VYRjWw6biEQ>`_.

 Yay, that was quick to have something working.
 But check the Attributes on one of the instance.